marius00/GDCraft/README.md

-# Grim Dawn Item Assistant
+# GDCraft

-For a binary download, see https://www.nexusmods.com/grimdawn/mods/43/
+A stripped down version of Item Assistant with crafting functionality